-The Undergraduate Internship Program offers students the opportunity to participate in current research conducted through the Research on Adaptation to Climate Change in the Lake Champlain Basin (RACC) program.
-Undergraduates will be matched with a research team working on the transdisciplinary RACC research program.
-In April, research teams will meet together at a Symposium to share their discoveries through an oral or poster presentation of their research.
+The Undergraduate Internship Program offers students the opportunity to participate in current research conducted through the Basin Resilience to Extreme Events (BREE) program.
+Undergraduates will be matched with a research team working on the transdisciplinary BREE research program.
+In spring, research teams will meet together at a Symposium to share their discoveries through an oral or poster presentation of their research.
 Students will do full-time, authentic research for 10 weeks in one of the following areas:

 - Lake and Stream Ecology